p4nd4m01um/team17/Criteria.md

 _**12. GUI:**_

-The web-server is written in PHP using jQuery Ajax which is short for asynchronous JavaScript and XML.
+The web-server is written in PHP using jQuery and Ajax which is short for asynchronous JavaScript and XML.
 It reads data from the database every second (which doubles up as the refresh rate of the website).

 _**13. Structure of the software:**_